How Teens P.R.A.Y.Намуна

 But do you know what the best part is?
 He loves you anyway!
 Nothing you’ve ever said, thought, or done – and nothing you ever will say, think, or do – will ever, ever, EVER make Him stop loving you!
 Stop and think about that for just a sec.
 That’s huge!
 (If you’re not getting goosebumps yet, read it again!)

 Nevertheless, there is a lot we need to be absolved of.
 And, just like revelation, God expects us to ask Him for it.
-The greatest of great news, though, is that God’s own Son, Jesus, already took your guilt and punishment upon Himself when He died for you on the cross.
+The greatest of great news, though, is this: God’s own Son, Jesus, already took your guilt and punishment upon Himself when He died for you on the cross.

 Do you get what that means?
-That means you don’t have to be guilty anymore, even though you’re guilty of some pretty awful stuff.
+It means you don’t have to be guilty anymore, even though you’re guilty of some pretty awful stuff.
 There is no punishment waiting for you, even though you sorely deserve it.
 Getting off the hook – being absolved – is as simple as asking God to forgive your sins, and accepting the sacrifice of His Son as payment for all your debts.

 Scripture